sparkor-sky/jsonToExcel/README.md

-# jsonToExcel
+## jsonToExcel

-a simple tool that can convert a json file to excel
+a simple tool that can convert a sql file that export from mysql to excel!